Calheta, Madeira (PT)

 Fishing in Madeira has earned itself much fame since the ‘70s when fishermen began to capture specimens of over 1000 pounds (450 kg).
 Every May, the first Blue Marlin reach the waters of this archipelago and fishermen go to these islands each season to put their skills to the test.

-Responsible fishing is practised with these predators: after their capture, they are tagged and released alive to ensure the preservation of the species.
+Billfish fishing in Madeira is always catch & release!
+After the fight, they are tagged and released alive to ensure the preservation of the species.
 The best place to fish them in Madeira is to the south of the island.
-Protected by high cliffs, the sea here is protected from the prevailing winds from the Northeast and North.
+Thanks to the high mountains of the island, the sea here is protected from the prevailing winds from the Northeast and North.

 The average weight of the White Marlin is about 20 to 30 kg and they usually move in small groups in waters more than 100m deep.
 The White Marlin feeds on a wide variety of fish, cephalopods and crustaceans.
 The best time for fishing White Marlin in Madeira is between July and November and these summer months can also result in catches of species like the short bill Spearfish.

 Bluefin Tuna and Bigeye Tuna can be found off Madeira between February and November; the best months for Tuna fishing in Madeira are October & November.
 Albacore and Yellowfin Tuna are around from October to January.
 Albacore can be caught all year round.

 The Dolphinfish is highly sought after not only for its meat but also for its acrobatic leaps and its intense yellow colour.
 In Madeira, the best way to target Mahi Mahi is trolling with light tackle – and in certain areas you can also catch this predator chumming and spinning.
 Both techniques produce great results.
 Dorado fishing in Madeira is best between June and September (when the marlin is around)